AllisonAV/tomato-store/README.md

 Created by <a href="https://github.com/AllisonAV">Allison Alexander</a>,

-Powered by Node.js, Express.js, PostgreSQL, Sequelize, React, React-Redux
+Technologies used:   JavaScript, Node.js, Express, Sequelize, PostgreSQL, React and React-Redux

 Current functionality
 -----------------